 We strongly recommend that you take out Third Party Personal Liability insurance in case you cause an accident to another cyclist.
 You may already be covered on your home contents insurance or cycling club membership.
-Membership of Cycling UK, Britain's national cycling charity, includes third-party insurance, as do London Cycling Campaign membership and some classes of individual British Cycling membership.
+Membership of Cycling UK, Britain’s national cycling charity, includes third-party insurance, as do London Cycling Campaign membership and some (not all!) classes of individual British Cycling membership.

-Travel insurance will cover you for things like 3rd party personal liability, cancellation due to illness etc, cancelled flights/trains, personal accident and loss of baggage.
-If you're buying a general travel insurance policy, check the small print carefully for exclusions relating to cycling.
-Some companies exclude loss or damage of cycles; some won't pay up for loss or injury while cycling; some have personal liability cover that doesn't apply while you are cycling.
-Some make a distinction between just "cycling" and "cycle touring" (and have differing definitions of what "touring" means!).
-Specialist travel insurance aimed specifically at cycling or "active" holidays may be better, but again, read the small print and ask questions.
+Travel insurance will cover you for things like third party personal liability, cancellation due to illness etc, cancelled flights/trains, personal accident and loss of baggage.
+If you’re buying a general travel insurance policy, check the small print carefully for exclusions relating to cycling.
+Some companies exclude loss or damage of cycles; some won’t pay up for loss or injury while cycling; some have personal liability cover that doesn’t apply while you are cycling.
+Some make a distinction between just “cycling” and “cycle touring” (and have differing definitions of what “touring” means!).
+Specialist travel insurance aimed specifically at cycling or “active” holidays may be better, but again, read the small print and ask questions.